agenkit/GHost/README.md

 ### Linux

-*Two approaches for the host GUI: "rich" (KDE, Gnome...) or "lean" (Mate, i3...).
+*Two approaches for the host GUI: 'richer' (KDE, Gnome...) or 'leaner' (Mate, i3...).
 Here we go with KDE on Ubuntu, because it has many required features out of the box.*

+#### Setup bootable device

 1. Download the **Kubuntu [`.iso 🔽`](https://cdimage.ubuntu.com/kubuntu/releases/24.04/release/kubuntu-24.04-desktop-amd64.iso)** file.